Zicctor/PaddleOCR-Streamlit/README.md

 https://paddleocr-app-byfwwxj5rxnosgwrqd42a6.streamlit.app/

-Not work 24/7, so expect error.
+This website is not running 24/7, so expect not found.